arminsayar/epicgames-account-creator/README.md

 ## Dependencies

- [Download](https://chromedriver.chromium.org/downloads) chromDriver and add to your env variable "path"
+ If you use chrome: [Download](https://chromedriver.chromium.org/downloads) chromDriver and add to your environment variable (path)

  Install [Nodejs](https://nodejs.org/en/download/)